evaera/Rocs/docs/index.html.md

 - Mechanisms for dealing with groups of state changes as a single unit
 - Automated state replication to all or specific players with masking (only replicating some properties and not all)
 - Compositional system dependency declaration: Systems can depend on one component, all of a set, any of a set, and permutations thereof (`all(foo, any(bar, baz))`)
-- Systems can have multiple dependencies which all have independent hooks
+- Systems can have multiple dependencies which all have independent behaviors
 - Systems are deconstructed when none of their dependencies are met
 - Components can have life cycle methods and functions associated with them independent of systems